Articles

 Learn how to write effective evaluation questions with these 10 expert tips from Eval Academy.
 Discover how to align questions with purpose, engage partners, and explore outcomes, systems, and context.

-New Resource: “Tips for Writing A Winning Proposal”
+New Resource: “Tips For Writing A Winning Proposal”

 Learn how to draft a winning proposals with tips on understanding RFPs, building strong work plans, showcasing experience, and aligning budgets to client needs.

-New Resource: “In-Person Interview or Focus Group Checklist”
+New Resource: “In-Person Interview Or Focus Group Checklist”

 Prepare effectively for in-person interviews or focus groups with this comprehensive checklist.
 Includes pre-event planning tips, essential items to bring, and practical advice for smooth facilitation.

-Creating a Meaningful Funder Report
+Creating A Meaningful Funder Report

 Learn how to write impactful funder reports that showcase your program’s success, build trust, and secure continued support.
 Includes tips on data collection, structure, visuals, and storytelling.

-Using the Kirkpatrick Model - Video
+Using The Kirkpatrick Model - Video

 Learn how to use the Kirkpatrick Model in your evaluations with this short video.

-New template: “Logic Model Template in PowerPoint”
+New Template: “Logic Model Template for PowerPoint - School”

 Tired of being restricted by the design limitations of Microsoft products?
 Looking for a fun way to present your logic model?
 Our new Logic Model Template is both functional within the Microsoft suite AND creative!
 Created in PowerPoint for Microsoft users, this template is perfect for evaluators who want to bring creativity to their planning tools.
 This customizable template will help to make your logic model visually engaging and easy to understand.